How to Apply

-If you would prefer some help, simply pop into any of our campuses and our helpful Customer Services team can support you to complete the application form, or call us on 0330 038 3000 and ask for the admissions team.
+If you would prefer some help, simply pop into any of our campuses and our helpful customer services team can support you to complete the application form.
+You can also call us on 0330 038 3000 and ask for the admissions team.

 APPLICATIONS PER TYPE OF COURSE

 1. To complete your application, please use any of the methods mentioned above.

 Once you have applied, you can visit our online application portal to register your account and book in your interview.

 *Interviews are informal sessions to ensure you start your course at the right level.

 Before you start your course you will be invited to an information session to discover more about college life.
 You will then meet your tutor and have your interview: this is where you can ask questions about your course and discuss what you want to achieve.

 You will also complete an online assessment (either at the information session or during a session in the summer term after your GCSE’s).
 The assessment takes approx. 30-45 mins, it is designed to help us see how you learn, what your strengths are and how we can help support you to achieve the results when starting your course.